yhr91/cs224w-notes/network-methods/pagerank.md

 ![QPPR](../assets/img/QPPR.png?style=centerme)

-It is able to account for
+Random walk with restarts is able to account for
 - Multiple connections
 - Multiple paths
 - Direct and indirect connections